 The reduction of the protein concentration unfortunately also dramatically reduced the Xn, which ultimately produced even larger crystals.
 Increasing the PEG concentration to 40 % yielded a final Xn and Xs range of 3.1 ± 0.7 x 106 crystals·mL-1 and 39 ± 2.3 µm, respectively.
 These were not significantly different to the 35 %, but since the final crystal size was reduced, this condition was continued with the further optimizations.

 To increase the Xn, seeds were added.
 This dramatically increased the Xn (1.1 ± 1.8 x 108 crystals·mL-1) and lead to a smaller Xs (4.2 ± 4.0 µm) (Figure 8A and B – dashed purple).
-These crystals, although very suitable for some experiments, were deemed too small so the concentration of the added seeds was changed.
+These crystals, although very suitable for some serial crystallography experiments, were deemed too small so the concentration of the added seeds was changed.

 This tuning of the added seed stock, however, proved difficult to reliably repeat; therefore, quenching was attempted.
 After the addition of a seed stock, the crystal size was monitored and once a suitable crystal size was achieved (approximately 10 – 20 µm), the batch crystallization was quenched (Figure 8C and D).
 Quenching was proposed, with regard to micro-crystallization, in Kupitz et al., (2014)25.
 Although perhaps not an ideal method, as protein solution will ultimately be wasted26, the technique was very useful in this situation as crystal growth was difficult to control.
 The idea behind quenching is to rapidly return the crystallization mixture to a point just above the solubility line (Figure 1F).
 Once the solution has returned to the solubility line, the solution has returned to a stable saturated solution and no further crystal growth will occur.

 Attempting to quench a crystallization reaction is not without risk.
 If too great a quenching solution is added, the protein in solution might be diluted so much that the solubility line is passed.
-In this case, the solution will become undersaturated and the crystals might start dissolving.
+In this case, the solution will become undersaturated and the crystals will start dissolving.
 To prevent this, it is possible to estimate the amount of required quenching solution based on the morphogram results.
 At the point of quenching, take the concentration of the protein solution.
-By comparing the protein concentration at the solubility line and the protein concentration in solution, an estimate the required dilution can be made.
+By comparing the protein concentration at the solubility line and the protein concentration in solution, an estimate of the required dilution can be made.

 The quenched version of the 40 % (w/v) PEG 6,000, 10 x diluted seed experiment gave a final crystal concentration and size range of 2.6 ± 3.1 x 106 crystals·mL-1 and 15 ± 3.9 µm, respectively.